chrisweb/rehype-github-alerts/README.md

 ## styling

-add the following styles to your css to mimick GitHubs styling of alerts:
+add the following styles to your css to mimick GitHub's styling of alerts:

 ```css
 :root {